erickbickler/MongoDataModellingExample/README.md

 - Arcade Scores
 - Weekly Minutes

-Note, As this is purposefully left unfinished, only the following objects are currently modeled:
+Note, as this is purposefully left unfinished, only the following objects are currently modeled:

 - Members
 - SIGs